 Craig G Anderson

-Craig G Anderson is a doctoral student studying the cognitive influences of video game playing.
+Craig G Anderson is a doctoral candidate studying the cognitive influences of video game playing.
 A lifelong gamer and learner, his interests include how games engage players and how these principles can be leveraged for prosocial or educational means.
 Current projects include investigating the role of failure in educational games and persistence in esports.

 Jason is pursuing his PhD exploring cognition in teams of humans and machines.
 Through his current work observing elite esports teams, he aims to understand how these systems distribute cognitive work to ensure the team’s success.